Work Is a Four-Letter Word: Production

-Writing

-The screenplay was written by Jeremy Brooks who adapted it the play Eh? by Henry Livings.
-It premiered in New York City on 16 October 1966.
-Livings won an Obie Award for Best Play the same year.

-Casting

 David Warner had established a reputation for playing off-beat roles, including the title role in Morgan: A Suitable Case For Treatment (1966) and was a member of the Royal Shakespeare Company, of which Peter Hall was artistic director until the year of the film's release.
+Most of the remainder of the cast were also members of the RSC.

-Cilla Black had not previously had a starring role; she had appeared briefly as herself in Ferry Cross The Mersey (1965), a vehicle for Gerry and the Pacemakers.
-She recorded the theme song for the film, having the same title, which was released as the B side of "Where Is Tomorrow?" in 1968; the single reached number 39 in the UK Charts.
+Cilla Black had not previously had a starring role; she had appeared briefly as herself in Ferry Cross The Mersey (1965).
+She recorded the title song for the film, which was released as the B side of "Where Is Tomorrow?" in 1968; the single reached number 39 in the UK Charts.
 This would be Black's only starring role in film.

-Most of the remainder of the cast were members of the Royal Shakespeare Company (Waller, Howard, Church et al.) or stalwarts of British realist drama (Gladwin).

-Filming

-The film was shot on location at Belvedere Power Station (now demolished) which was located on the south side of the Thames near Erith, England.
+The film was shot at an office building at Birmingham 5 Ways, seen in the opening credits, and at Belvedere Power Station (demolished 1993–1994).
 Interiors were completed at Shepperton Studios near London.

 Reception

+The Monthly Film Bulletin wrote: "Somewhere in the shift from stage to film, Henry Livings' play has lost its delicate and primarily verbal anarchy.
+Its fantasy factory, here endowed with a solid and convincing presence, no longer belongs to the world of surrealism so much as to that of social satire (and pre-credits shots of industrial slum streets suggest that the change of emphasis is deliberate).
+With the factory reduced to a symbol of automated society, Val Brose can no longer remain an individual: he becomes the incarnation of all individualism, differentiated from other people not by what he says (his flashes of articulateness are rare and therefore incongruous) but by what he does; and he does it in the tradition of the most external and commercial film comedies.
+The principal character is thus annihilated on all levels except the slapstick.
+The gigantic equipment manages (despite the film's implicit moral) to dwarf even David Warner's engaging and gangling presence, just as the noise and protracted sight gags submerge a number of pleasant details, like David Waller's performance as the harassed executive with a passion for miniature trains, or the transvestite lovers constantly exchanging clothes.
+Of course, Val's lonely war against push-button gadgetry evokes comparisons with René Clair and Jacques Tati; but they are comparisons that Peter Hall's first film, with its tedious comic routines and flashy mixture of styles, is unable to sustain."

-At the time Variety compared the film thematically with Charlie Chaplin's Modern Times but was critical of its "irritating air of improvisation" and described the storyline as "thin", albeit praising some of the off-beat situations as "very funny".
+Variety compared the film thematically with Charlie Chaplin's Modern Times but was critical of its "irritating air of improvisation" and described the storyline as "thin", albeit praising some of the off-beat situations as "very funny".

-Leslie Halliwell, in his Film Guide, was even more scathing, describing it pithily as a "weakly futuristic industrial fantasy which the author would probably claim to be about lack of communication.
+Leslie Halliwell, in his Film Guide, described it as a "weakly futuristic industrial fantasy which the author would probably claim to be about lack of communication.
 Bored audiences might have a similar view".